gelisam/category-syntax/README.md

 ### Wire Diagrams

-Another great Sigfpe post is about [untangling knots](http://blog.sigfpe.com/2008/08/untangling-with-continued-fractions_16.html).
+Another great post from Dan Piponi is about [untangling knots](http://blog.sigfpe.com/2008/08/untangling-with-continued-fractions_16.html).
 He uses do-notation to represent a knot as a collection of curves and overlapping sections:

 ```haskell
 example (a,b) = do